Dear Homeschooling Parent,

 Grade Three is a transitional year for a child using our curriculum.
 The earlier years established learning habits and awareness of subject areas, as well as the large developmental task of learning to read well.

 In Grade Three, the studies are more challenging and the student does more independent work.
 There are over 40 wonderful books in this curriculum designed to bring delight to your child’s learning.
-The books in the right column are those provided by LBC; all others are readily available on Amazon.

 Areas of study include: